DynamoDS/RefineryPrimer/01-introduction/01-02_generative-design/01-02-02_why-should-i-use-generative-design.md

 In a nutshell, generative design is a goal-driven approach to design that uses automation so that designers and engineers

-* have better insight into their designs
+* have better insight into their designs.
-* can make faster & more informed design decisions
+* can make faster & more informed design decisions.
-* can explore more options using the power of computers
+* can explore more options using the power of computers.

 ## Better outcomes & insight